Speech from the throne: History

+Contemporary practice

 Today, within the tenets of constitutional monarchy, the speech is written by the sitting cabinet, with or without the reader's participation, and outlines the legislative programme for the new parliamentary session.
 Due to the parliamentary tradition of the sovereign being barred from the lower chamber, in those realms possessing a bicameral parliament, the ceremony takes place in the legislature's upper chamber, with members of both houses in attendance.
-In unicameral parliaments, the speech is read in the one legislative chamber.
+In most unicameral parliaments, the speech is read in the one legislative chamber.
 Unusually, in the Irish Free State, the speech was delivered in the lower house of its bicameral parliament.

 In the United Kingdom, the speech is typically read by the reigning sovereign at the State Opening of Parliament.
-Traditions surrounding the opening and the speech go back to the 16th century; the present ceremony dates from 1852, when the Palace of Westminster was rebuilt after the 1834 fire.
-The ceremony now usually occurs annually in May (prior to the Fixed-term Parliaments Act 2011 it was usually in November or December) or soon after a general election.
+Traditions surrounding the opening and the speech go back to the 16th century.
+The present ceremony dates from 1852, when the Palace of Westminster was rebuilt after the 1834 fire.
+The ceremony now usually occurs annually, usually in November or December, or soon after a general election.
 The monarch may, however, appoint a delegate to perform the task in his or her place.
-Elizabeth II did this during her pregnancies in 1959 and 1963, delivered instead by Lord Chancellor; and again due to ill health in 2022, delivered instead by Prince Charles.
+Elizabeth II did this during her pregnancies in 1959 and 1963, when it was delivered instead by the Lord Chancellor; and again due to ill health in 2022, when it was delivered by Prince Charles (now Charles III); he and Prince William were acting as Counsellors of State.

 In those countries that share with the UK the same person as their respective sovereign, the speech from the throne will usually be read on the monarch's behalf by his or her viceroy, the governor-general, although the monarch may deliver the address in person: Queen Elizabeth II read the Throne Speech in the Parliament of New Zealand in 1954, 1963, 1970, 1974, 1977, 1986, and 1990, the Parliament of Australia in 1954 and 1974, and the Parliament of Canada in 1957 and 1977.
 Another member of the royal family may also perform this duty, such as when, on 1 September 1919, the Prince of Wales (later King Edward VIII) read the Speech From the Throne in the Canadian parliament.
 On two occasions, the administrator of the Government delivered the address to the Parliament of Canada: 16 May 1963 and 30 September 1974.
+Charles III read the speech from the throne in Canada on 27 May 2025.